GO3R/Makerbot-RFID-Cloner/README.md

 I have a lot of empty SR-30 spools and i respool them with ABS (its way cheaper than buing original from Makerbot).
 The one problem with that is, i only have one ABS RFID chip.
 So i made my own RFID cloner for these chips.

+You can only duplicate existing RFID tags from your spools.
+You can not use this product to make a new material.

+I "reverse engeneered" the original RFID tag contents for you, but i will not share that.
+Makerbot please do not sue me :)

 You need the following Library: https://github.com/ATrappmann/PN5180-Library